denystran/denystran/README.md

 - 🤝 I’m looking for help with **Mechanical Engineering**

-- 👨‍💻 All of my projects are available at [denystran.net](denystran.net)
+- 👨‍💻 All of my projects are available at [denystran.tech](denystran.tech)

 - 📫 How to reach me **duc.tran0502@hcmut.edu.vn**